 Our overarching interest is in the question of how experience and deprivation modify synaptic connections in the brain.
 Experience-dependent synaptic plasticity is the physical substrate of memory, sculpts connections during postnatal development to determine the capabilities and limitations of brain functions, is responsible for the reorganization of the brain after damage, and is vulnerable in numerous psychiatric and neurological diseases and contributes to their symptoms.

 Prior to joining DNDi in June 2012, Dr. Bilbe was Global Head of Neuroscience Discovery at Novartis tasked with discovery and early development of novel treatments for brain diseases.
-He served in several management positions at Novartis including the Novartis Institutes for Biomedical Research Leadership Team, Head of Research for the Neuroscience Franchise, which brought two innovative drugs, Exelon patch for Alzheimer's disease and Gilenya for multiple sclerosis, to the fruition.
+He served in several management positions at Novartis and brought two innovative drugs, Exelon patch for Alzheimer’s disease and Gilenya for multiple sclerosis, to patients.

-Dr. Bilbe led the scientists who discovered and developed AFQ056, a metabotropic glutamate receptor 5 antagonist, which demonstrated early clinical efficacy in L-DOPA-induced dyskinesias in Parkinson's disease and also improved symptoms in fragile X syndrome patients.
+Dr. Bilbe led the scientists who discovered and developed AFQ056, a metabotropic glutamate receptor 5 (mGluR5) antagonist, which demonstrated early clinical efficacy in Parkinson’s disease and also improved symptoms in Fragile X syndrome patients.

 Dr Bilbe has the overall responsibility of building DNDi’s project portfolio and advancing the discovery and development of new treatments for neglected diseases.

 Dr. Horrigan is a pediatric neuropsychiatrist with over 20 years of experience in the pharmaceutical and biotech industry.
-Before joining AMO Pharma, Dr Horrigan served as Vice President of Clinical Development and Medical Affairs for Neuren Pharmaceuticals Limited, leading that company’s clinical development efforts in neurodevelopmental disorders and traumatic brain injury.
-Previously he served as Assistant Vice President and Head of Medical Research at Autism Speaks, where he oversaw medical research and training programs and consulted with academic and industry groups on clinical trial design and endpoints in neurodevelopmental disorders.
+Before joining AMO Pharma, Dr Horrigan led Neuren Pharmaceuticals’ clinical development efforts in neurodevelopmental disorders and traumatic brain injury.
+Previously, he served as Assistant Vice President at Autism Speaks, where he oversaw medical research programs and consulted with academic and industry groups on clinical trial design and endpoints in neurodevelopmental disorders.

 Professor Steven E. Hyman, MD, is Director of the Stanley Center for Psychiatric Research at the Broad Institute of MIT and Harvard.
 Hyman is also Harvard University Distinguished Service Professor of Stem Cell and Regenerative Biology.
-He was Provost of Harvard University from 2001 to 2011.
-As Provost, he was instrumental in the development of cross school and regional interdisciplinary initiatives.
+As Provost of Harvard University from 2001 to 2011, he was instrumental in the development of cross school and regional interdisciplinary initiatives.

 From 1996 to 2001, Hyman was the Director of the National Institute of Mental Health (NIMH), one of the National Institutes of Health (NIH).
-NIMH supports neuroscience and the knowledge needed to understand, diagnose, and treat brain disorders.
 He has worked to open psychiatric classifications to fundamental rethinking including the recognition that many mental disorders are quantitative deviations from health rather than categorically different.

 Eric R. Kandel is University Professor at Columbia, Fred Kavli Professor and Director, Kavli Institute for Brain Sciences and a Senior Investigator at the Howard Hughes Medical Institute.